MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 There are a couple workarounds:

 - You can [filter for applications](~/identity/conditional-access/concept-filter-for-applications.md) and transition the policy target from **All cloud apps** to specific applications.
-Start with a review of applications that are used in their tenant and use filters to tag Microsoft Authenticator and other applications.
+Start with a review of applications that are used in your tenant and use filters to tag Microsoft Authenticator and other applications.

-- To further reduce support costs, you can run an internal campaign to help users adopt passkeys.
+- To further reduce support costs, you can run an internal campaign to help users adopt passkeys before enforcing the use of passkeys.
 When you're ready to enforce passkey usage, create two Conditional Access policies:

   - A policy for mobile operating system (OS) versions
   - A policy for desktop OS versions

   Require a different authentication strength for each policy, and configure other policy settings listed in the following table.
 You'll likely want to [enable the use of a Temporary Access Pass (TAP)](howto-authentication-temporary-access-pass.md), or enable other authentication methods that users can use to register the passkey.
-By issuing a TAP to a user only when they are registering a credential, you can ensure that users are using permitted authentication methods for all flows and using TAP only for a limited amount of time during registration.
+By issuing a TAP to a user only when they are registering a credential, and accepting it only on mobile platforms where passkey registration can occur, you can ensure that users are using permitted authentication methods for all flows and using TAP only for a limited amount of time during registration.

   | Conditional Access policy | Desktop OS     | Mobile OS     |
   |---------------------------|----------------|---------------|